Zhang-Xuewen/Mod-Don-t-Starve-Together/README.md

 Mod can be found and subscripted in [Steam Community Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2771495175).

-> First I enhance the Wigfrid character by some general properties.
+> 1. I enhance the Wigfrid character with some general properties.
-> Second make Wigfrid could eat veggies as well.
+> 2. Wigfrid could eat veggies as well.
-> Third I combine the ability of Wortox which is the soulstealer.
-U can use the soul to heal, eat or jump the same as Wortox.
-Also with the Wortox + Wickerbottom + Winona + Wanda special crafts.
+> 3. I combine the ability of Wortox, which is the soul stealer.
+You can use the soul to heal, eat, or jump, the same as Wortox.
+In addition, you are able to craft the special crafts of Wortox + Wickerbottom + Winona + Wanda.
-> Forth I added 6 Recipes to craft.
+> 4. I added 6 Recipes to the craft.
 >
 >
-> Update the :
+> Updates:
-> heath 200 to 250
+> Heath 200 to 250
-> santiy 120 to 200
+> Sanity 120 to 200
-> hungry 110 to 200
+> Hungry 110 to 200
 > Wigfrid damage mult from 1.25 to 1.45
 > Wigfrid absorption from 0.25 to 0.35
-> Wigfrid spear use from 200 to 300
+> Wigfrid spear used from 200 to 300
 > Wigfrid spear damage from 42.5 to 50
 > Wigrid hat use from 5 time to 7.5 times
 > Wigrid hat damge absorption from 0.8 to 0.85
 > Wigfrid hat waterproof 0.25 to 0.5
 > Starting with 1 hat, 1 spear and 8 meats and 4 souls.
+>
+>
 > 1: lureplantbulb: seeds*2, papyrus*1
 > 2: boneshard: houndstooth*2
 > 3: livinglog: log*2, nightmarefuel*1